clearhaus/gateway-api-docs/source/index.html.md

 must be made using the `card` payment method using the card details of the referenced previous-in-series authorization.

+A card is in scope for SCA (strong customer authentication) if card country is in EEA.
+(Exceptions apply for UK.)
-Any first-in-series authorization must be made with strong customer authentication (SCA) regardless of the authorization amount.
+Any first-in-series authorization made with a card in scope for SCA must be made with SCA regardless of the authorization amount.

 ## 3-D Secure